bryopsida/docker-openmct/README.md

   -e OPENMCT_PLUGIN_LOADER_SCRIPT=/usr/src/app/loader-script.js \
   ghcr.io/bryopsida/openmct:main
 ```
+You can also take a look at the [docker-compose](./docker-compose.yml) file.

 ## Future Ideas
 - [ ] Support EJB or Handlebar templating in user provided scripts